 Other demonstrations include joinery and tailor work.
 In another room, music from the Tannenberg organ washes over the crowd of visitors.

 Taste Moravian classics at the Tavern in Old Salem

-All this walking has made me hungry so I step inside the Tavern in Old Salem for lunch.
+All this walking has made me hungry so I step inside the Tavern in Old Salem for lunch (no longer in business).
 Lucky for me, my group has a reservation (and you should, too).
 Although the building that houses this family-owned restaurant was constructed in 1816, the food served offers a modern take on Moravian cuisine as well as Southern classics.

 Do you like chicken pot pie?
 Chef Jared Kelper prepares a Moravian chicken pie filled with thick slabs of chicken and a touch of cornmeal.
 After sampling a spoonful, I can see why Winston-Salem Monthly includes it in a list of 35 Top Foods in Town.

 The Tavern at Old Salem is closed.
 Dining at Muddy Creek Cafe is another option.

 Visit Vierling House to learn about a Moravian apothecary shop

 Thinking that I might need medical advice after the Tavern in Old Salem’s delicious lunch, I stop at Vierling House where an interpreter plays Dr. Benjamin Vierling.
 Although I don’t find out how to magically work off the calories that I’ve just consumed, I do learn about the workings of the apothecary shop.